the demon Aim

 What Does Aim Look Like?

-Aim’s physical appearance is consistently described across the primary grimoires as a strange and fearsome composite figure.
+Aim’s physical appearance is consistently described across the primary grimoires as a strange and fearsome hybrid monster.
 The Ars Goetia and Pseudomonarchia Daemonum both provide similar key details regarding his form.
 In these grimoires, Aim is depicted as a very powerful man with three heads.

 The first head is that of a serpent (symbolizing deceit and ancient evil).
 The second head is that of a man with two stars on his brow (possibly indicating a perverse wisdom or connection to the stars).
 The third head is that of a cat (or, in older translations, a calf), perhaps symbolizing cunning, agility, or the unpredictability of destruction.

-Aim is also often shown riding upon a viper (or sometimes a bear).
-The most telling detail, which relates directly to his powers, is that he holds a burning brand (a firebrand) in his hand, which he uses to enact the destruction he commands.
+Aim is also often shown riding on a viper (or sometimes a bear).
+The most telling detail, which relates directly to his powers, is that he has a burning brand (a firebrand) in his hand, which he uses to enact the destruction he commands.

-This composite, chimeric form is typical of higher-ranking demons in Solomonic lore, stressing their unnatural, multifaceted evil.
+This crossbred, chimeric form is typical of higher-ranking demons in Solomonic lore, stressing their unnatural, complex evil.

 Origins

-The documented origin of Aim is primarily within the specific tradition of Solomonic magic, an esoteric body of work that claims to derive its authority from the Biblical King Solomon.
+The documented origin of Aim is primarily within the Solomonic magic tradition, an esoteric body of work that claims to derive its authority from the Biblical King Solomon.

 There is no known genealogy for this Christian demon.
 But that is the case with most individual Goetic demons.
 Their creation is simply ascribed to the initial fall of the angels, and they become part of the collective infernal host.